Celayix Home » How to Prevent Workplace Violence in Healthcare

 • Confusion, background sounds, and congestion can increase stress levels.

-Because patients are responsible for an estimated 80% of violence against nurses, being aware of patient behaviour that might lead to violence is crucial.
+• Because patients are responsible for an estimated 80% of violence against nurses, being aware of patient behavior that might lead to violence is crucial.

 The following are some probable symptoms of violence:

-• Intoxication: Indicated by sudden changes in behaviour (alcohol or drugs)
+10. Intoxication: Indicated by sudden changes in behavior (alcohol or drugs)

 Awareness is key.

-Being conscious of our sentiments and reactions to various events might have an impact on the result.
+Being conscious of our sentiments and reactions to various events might impact the result.
 NIOSH suggests that you pay attention to your intuition.
 For example, a “fight or flight” reaction might be an early warning indication of impending danger and a signal to seek assistance or flee.

-NIOSH also advises being conscious of your own body.
-Overtiredness can significantly impact how you respond to a complex scenario.
+NIOSH also advises being conscious of one’s own body.
+Overtiredness can significantly impact how one responds to a complex scenario.

 Check your socio-cultural biases.